asnhck12/groceries-inventory/README.md

 # Groceries Inventory Project

-A Basic Full Stack Grocery Inventory app, where Items and Categories can be viewed, added and removed.
+A Full Stack MERN Grocery Inventory app, where Items and Categories can be viewed, added and removed.

-Created using NodeJS.

 The live app: https://shelled-rare-parade.glitch.me/